apple/ccs-caldavtester/README.txt

 	[json] - node contains valid JSON data.
 	[icalendar] - node contains valid iCalendare data.

+	Each path segment can now have its own test and "../" can be used to move up to the parent.
+This allows testing for an element matching specific content plus its sibling matching other specific content. e.g., "/{D}A/{D}B[=b]/../{D}C[=c] which checks for an element {D}A with two child elements {D}B and {D}C each with a specific value.

 	Argument: 'parent'
 		ElementTree style path for an XML element to use as the root for any subsequent "exists" or "notexists" tests.
 This is useful for targeting